Gateway System

 ExtendedLM Gateway is a Rust-based unified LLM gateway with OpenAI-compatible API supporting multiple providers and local inference.

-Gateway provides a single API endpoint for all LLM providers (OpenAI, Anthropic, Google, xAI, Ollama) plus local model inference via llama.cpp.
-It handles request routing, response normalization, and caching automatically.
+Gateway provides a single API endpoint for all LLM providers (OpenAI, Anthropic, Google, xAI, OpenRouter) plus local model inference via llama.cpp and MLX.
+It handles request routing, response normalization, and logging automatically.

 Key Features